giangchicken/Giang-s-book/contextual-bandit.md

 ---

-### 4.1 Why Exploration and Exploitation Are Important
+### 4.1 Why Exploration and Exploitation Are Important?

 Imagine the following scenario:
 - You are designing a personalized recommendation system for a streaming service.